• help

 Research Studies

 • In another study, primary school children were exposed to either music training or enhanced natural science lessons.
 After 18 months, the music students outperformed their science-trained counterparts on measures of working memory.
-This result included the core cognitive function affecting performance in a number of different domains, from creative writing to math.
+This result included the core cognitive function affecting performance in several different domains, from creative writing to math.

 Our Mission